bignerdranch/expandable-recycler-view/README.md

 - The list of objects you wish to display in your RecyclerView must extend `ParentListItem`.
   - It is best practice to separate your child data into its own `Object`, although it is not required.
 - A parent layout and a child layout

-## Tutorial
-A more in depth tutorial can be found [here](https://www.bignerdranch.com/blog/expand-a-recyclerview-in-four-steps/).
-Note that the above blog post was written during the 1.0.0 release, so some implementation details may differ from their current state.

-Javadocs for the library and sample are available [here](http://bignerdranch.github.io/expandable-recycler-view/).

 ## Usage
 First, create a stock `RecyclerView` in your layout file and inflate it in your `Activity`/`Fragment` as you would usually do.